 Inside of the Covered Bridge

 For me this somber weather really doesn’t do anything for me – black and white really looks old and dingy.
-I guess it is still fitting tell for her age.
+I guess it is still a fitting tell for her age.

-However the bridge is photographed, it become timeless art.
+However the bridge is photographed, it becomes timeless art.
 Below is my artsy take on the bridge.
 Did a little ghosting of the image to show movement.
-The objective is to show motion in an image, while trying to keep the bridge in sharp focus.
+The objective is to show motion in an image while trying to keep the bridge in sharp focus.
 To the process, I added a light tree branch texture over the top, processed in black and white and bumped up the clarity slider to make the black pop.

 Wouldn’t be me without trying to mess around with a good thing and make it mine.
-In manual mode I moved the lens focus in and out with mid-grade tan or bronze colored plastic wrap acting as a light filter – dragging the shutter, while manually moving the focus in and out slowly.
+In manual mode, I moved the lens focus in and out with mid-grade tan or bronze colored plastic wrap acting as a light filter – dragging the shutter, while manually moving the focus in and out slowly.
 If that makes sense?
 It doesn’t always work for me.
-Once in a while it does.
+Once in a while, it does.
 Sorta like the whole panning for birds in flight via tripod works out for me 🙂 Sometimes!

 The Sign Says